Wazir Akbar Khan: Adult life

+in 1834, Akbar Khan partook in the campaign to Jalalabad, led by his father, Dost Mohammad Khan.
+Following this, in December 1834, he advanced into the Khyber pass, skirmishing with different Sikh outposts on a number of occasions before meeting Hari Singh Nalwa in battle.
+The Sikhs were defeated, suffering around 150 dead and wounded, forcing their withdrawal to Peshawar.

-In 1836 Dost Mohammad Barakzai's Muslim forces, under the command of his son Wazir Akbar Khan, fought the Sikhs at the Battle of Jamrud, fifteen kilometers west of present-day Peshawar.
-Dost Mohammad Barakzai did not follow up this triumph by retaking Peshawar, however, but instead contacted Lord Auckland, the new British governor-general in India, for help in fighting the Sikh Empire.
+In 1837 Dost Mohammad Barakzai's Muslim forces, under the command of his son Wazir Akbar Khan, fought the Sikhs at the Battle of Jamrud, fifteen kilometers west of present-day Peshawar.
+With the result of the battle being inconclusive, Dost Mohammad Khan did not follow up by retaking Peshawar, but instead contacted Lord Auckland, the new British Governor-General of India (at the time under company rule) for help in fighting the Sikh Empire.
 With this letter, Dost Mohammad formally set the stage for British intervention in Afghanistan, which would lead to the so-called "Great Game" with Imperial Russia for control over influence in Afghanistan.

 Akbar Khan led a revolt in Kabul against the British Indian mission of William McNaughten, Alexander Burnes and their garrison of 4,500 men.
 In November 1841, he besieged Major-General William Elphinstone's force in Kabul.

 Elphinstone accepted a safe-conduct for his British force and about 12,000 Indian camp followers to Peshawar; they were ambushed and annihilated in January 1842.
 At least one set of British war memoirs bore witness to Akbar Khan’s double dealing, saying that, during the retreat, Akbar Khan could be heard alternately commanding his men, in Persian to desist from, and in Pashto to continue, firing.

-In May 1842, Akbar Khan captured Bala Hissar in Kabul and became the new emir of Afghanistan.
-When Dost Mohammad Khan returned and became the emir in 1843, Akbar Khan was such in a powerful position that he managed to become the wazir and heir apparent to Dost Mohammad.
+In May 1842, Akbar Khan captured the Bala Hissar in Kabul and became the new emir of Afghanistan.
+When Dost Mohammad Khan returned and became the emir in 1843, Akbar Khan was in such a powerful position that he managed to become the wazir and heir apparent to Dost Mohammad.
 In September 1847 there was a cholera outbreak in Kabul.
 Akbar Khan contracted the disease and died shortly after.

+Akbar Khan married, and had a son, Jalaluddin Khan, who in 1882, became an Honorary-Magistrate in Rawalpindi.